Sunday, September 29, 2013

 The Kill List

-“Dirty Wars – The World is a Battlefield,” by Jeremy Scahill, 2013.
+“Dirty Wars – The World is a Battlefield,” by Jeremy Scahill, 2013

 This book is written by one of the best investigative journalists working today, Jeremy Scahill.
-Scahill proves that investigative journalism is the only kind worth doing.
+Scahill proves that investigative journalism is the best kind worth doing.
 He covered the rise of the mercenaries in Blackwater and the privatization of war in an earlier book.
 This book fits into that one, covering Afghanistan and Iraq but widening the focus to Yemen and Somalia.
 Blackwater, after all, was another off-the-books covert operation working hand in hand with the CIA and others.
 He did much of the research in person, visiting all these countries.
 The focus in this book is on the rise of the secretive JSOC – “Joint Special Operations Command” – variously described as a ‘death star,’ ‘Murder Inc.,’ a ‘global death squad’ – in effect secretive U.S. military assassination and kidnapping teams.
 It is the revival of the Phoenix program from the Vietnam war and the Contra, Salvadorean and Guatemalan death squads of Central America, but blown up to a global dimension, run directly by the American President as his own Praetorian Guard.
 No need to hide behind surrogates anymore.

 Weaving in and out of the narrative is the personal and political story of American Anwar Awlaki, who was assassinated by an Obama drone in Yemen after being radicalized by the American wars in the Middle East.
 His 16-year old American-born son met the same fate 20 days later.
 It goes into detail on familiar military ‘heroes’ like John Brennan, Stanley McChrystal and David Petraeus, and relatively unknown ones like Admiral William McRaven, who served both Bush and Obama in both overt and covert ways, all up to their eyeballs in the dirty war.